briolive/weekend-jquery-server-calculator/INSTRUCTIONS.md

-[x] Create click handler for calculateBtn that will add both inputs to the object containing the operator selected [x] Create click handler for clearBtn that clears both inputs [x] Set up POST route to send current equation to the server for calculation [] Create GET request to display list of equations on the DOM
+[x] Create click handler for calculateBtn that will add both inputs to the object containing the operator selected [x] Create click handler for clearBtn that clears both inputs [x] Set up POST route to send current equation to the server for calculation [x] Add answer to DOM after submitting values
+[x] Create GET request to display list of equations on the DOM

 On the server:
-[x] Built out server-side logic to compute each equation [] Create array that will serve as historical record of all math operations and solutions
+[x] Built out server-side logic to compute each equation [x] Create array that will serve as historical record of all math operations and solutions

-[] Display list of all previous calculations on the page when it loads using a GET request

 ## Required Features